Sports Betting For 18 Years Old And Over

 A number of sportsbook brands have created downloadable apps that allow bettors the same online betting and navigation capabilities as a PC would but for any mobile device, regardless of brand or operating system.
 These apps take up little storage in devices but for those wary of downloads, most sportsbooks can be played and operated through a mobile browser using WiFi.
 Our recommended offshore mobile sports betting portals are perfectly legal for American bettors to participate in.

 What States Are Thinking About Legalizing Sports Gambling Next?

 A vast majority of US states are considering sports betting legalization, most of whom have introduced bills with language which would regulate and allow the operation of sports gambling within their state borders.
 Of these states, Michigan, New York, Connecticut, Minnesota, and Indiana seem to be next in line for passing legal sports wagering while the rest may pass their bills in the following session or year.

-Missouri, Illinois, Oklahoma, Ohio, Iowa, Kentucky, Louisiana, South Carolina, California, Maryland, Massachusetts, and Kansas must await on legalization due to varying factors affecting each state and their respective legislative processing.
+Missouri, Oklahoma, Ohio, Kentucky, South Carolina, California, Massachusetts, and Kansas must await legalization due to varying factors affecting each state and their respective legislative processing.

-Yes, a variety of sportsbooks are now accepting cryptocurrency as a form of payment for account funding.
+Yes, a variety of sportsbooks are offering 18+ banking methods that include cryptocurrencies.
 With the growing popularity of cryptocurrency, applications for crypto betting and gambling have begun their integration with sportsbook brands.
-Physical sportsbooks have yet to begin accepting crypto, however, online sportsbooks are more than delighted to provide crypto-deposit bonuses and accept a wide range of cryptocurrencies including Bitcoin, Ethereum, Litecoin, Dash, Bitcoin Cash and more.
+Physical sportsbooks have yet to begin accepting crypto, however, online sportsbooks are more than delighted to provide crypto-deposit bonuses and accept a wide range of cryptocurrencies including Bitcoin, Ethereum, Litecoin, Dash, Bitcoin Cash, and more.